express delivery

 Razo-D capsule should be taken as directed by the doctor and in doses and duration as prescribed.
 Do not miss any dose or take it more often than your doctor prescribes.

 Along with taking medicine on time, making certain lifestyle modifications can help to manage your acidity problem better.
-Try eating smaller meals, eating slowly and avoiding overeating and lying down immediately after having a meal.
-Limit your intake of alcohol, avoid smoking and maintain a healthy weight, consult the doctor to understand what works for you best.
+Try eating smaller meals, eating slowly, avoiding overeating, and lying down immediately after meals.
+Limit your intake of alcohol, avoid smoking, and maintain a healthy weight.
+Consult the doctor to understand what works best for you.

 Inform your doctor if you are pregnant, planning a pregnancy or breastfeeding and about all the medicines and supplements you take and all the conditions or diseases you suffer from before starting this medicine.